IAMCOACH.ai

 Because the cardiovascular system does not care whether you are running, cycling, or swimming, you can preserve most of your aerobic fitness even when running is off the table.

-In a controlled trial comparing water running, cycling, and running over six weeks in trained subjects, the authors concluded that runners sidelined by soft-tissue injury could maintain VO2max and 2-mile run performance with either cycling or water running.3 Deep-water running with a flotation belt most closely mimics the running stride and is the best single option when you can access a pool.
+In a controlled trial that put 32 trained runners through six weeks of water running, cycling, or ordinary running, 2-mile race time held steady in every group, and the small dip in VO2max was identical across all three, including the runners who kept running.3 The authors concluded that runners sidelined by soft-tissue injury could maintain VO2max and 2-mile performance with either cycling or water running.
+Read the comparison carefully.
+Cross-training did not freeze fitness in place; it simply cost these runners nothing that running itself would have spared them.
+Deep-water running with a flotation belt most closely mimics the running stride and is the best single option when you can access a pool.

 How Tissue Actually Heals